srinjoym/srinjoy.me.v2/src/app/ProjectPages/LegoWorld/LegoWorld.md

 {{<br/>}}

 This app is built on Apple's ARKit Library which provides several utilities for object detection and tracking.
-The first step was scanning 3D point clouds of each object we were trying to detect.
+To adds support for a new Lego set to the app, the first step is to scan 3D point clouds of each stage of the model.
 Unlike keypoint detection in Stage 1, I recorded keypoints on the object from multiple viewpoints so it could be recognized from any angle.
-I scanned a point cloud of each step of the Lego Model so the app could automatically detect how much progress the user had made.
+After 3D point cloud scans of each stage are saved, any user can now simply point their phone at their unfinished Lego Set and the app will guide the user on where to place the next pieces.

 {{<br/>}}

-I also had to detect planes in the environment by clustering keypoints that were on the same plane.
-Using that information, combined with the position of the Lego Set from ARKit's Object Detection methods, I could anchor the virtual models to the Lego set in the real world.